OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 	    interesting plot is because the plot is 2 dimensional regardless of the number of latent factors.

-The additional ``free`` logical matrix is included in the group for a degrees of freedom adjustment to the test.
 The internal tables of ``SitemFit`` can easily be plotted (:num:`Figure #figure-splot`).
 Sometimes it is easier to diagnose the source of misfit by examining such a plot than by inspection of large tables of probabilities.